 As used in these Bylaws, the terms “entire Board,” “Board” or “Board of Directors” means the total number of Directors entitled to vote.

-All Directors serve four year terms, commencing on July 1 of the year that they are elected and ending on June 30 four years thereafter, unless resignation or removal occurs earlier (see Article IV, Sec.
+All Directors serve four year terms, commencing on July 1 of the year that they are elected and ending on June 30 four years thereafter, unless resignation or removal occurs earlier, with the opportunity to extend upon assumption of leadership positions or for exceptional service. (see Article IV, Sec.
 6).

 The Nominating & Governance Committee shall consult with the Officers (see Article V) and eligible Directors, and assign each non-Officer Director to one or more of the following roles, pursuant to Article IX, Section 2: